 You can wind up on an IBR plan in a couple of ways:

 - You requested IBR specifically on your application (and qualified for this plan)

 - Your federal student loan servicer requested you be put on the plan that would give you the lowest possible payment, and IBR was it.

 Your eligibility for an IBR plan will be determined after you submit your application and your financial information is reviewed.

-2. How is my monthly payment amount calculated again?
+2. How is my monthly income-based payment amount calculated?